BobConanDev/vivus/readme.md

 ## Development

-To make it simpler a gulp file is set up to automise minifying, JShint and tests.
+To make it simpler a gulp file is set up to automate minifying, JShint and tests.
 If you have never used Gulp before this is a good opportunity.
 To use it, you need to install NodeJS first then run `sudo npm install -g gulp`.

 To start, you will need to install the repo dependencies: